 PA 451, passed in 1993, allows students to test out of courses.
 PA 123 and PA 124, passed in 2006, add to existing law by providing students the option to demonstrate that they meet or exceed the Michigan Merit Curriculum (MMC) content expectations associated with the subject areas.
 In the MMC, the instruction needed to test out does not necessarily have to be delivered in a traditional "course sequence".
 Forest Hills will establish reasonable times for testing-out to occur.
-Please check your school for specific dates.
+Please check with your respective school for specific dates.
+Click here for specifics regarding the testing cycle for the 2023-2024 school year.